JoeW2225/tewk9asgnmt/README.md

 > > > slogan = EXCLUDED.slogan,
 > > > bio = EXCLUDED.bio;

+**FYI ON CONFLICT & EXCLUDED: they are used as a pair, much like async and await.**
+ON CONFLICT detects when an INSERT operation conflicts with existing data (e.g. in my case pre-exisiting slogan & bio), and EXCLUDED gives you access to the data that was about to be inserted but caused the conflict.
+Together, they help you resolve the conflict by deciding whether to ignore the conflict or update the existing data with the new values.

 However, to get this to work we need to uniquely identify a user's bio and slogan, we need to enforce uniqueness on clerk_id in the bioslogan table.

 To make sure that there can only be one entry per clerk_id in the bioslogan table, we add a unique constraint on the clerk_id column: